-Title of each class of securities to be registered (1) Amount to be registered Proposed maximum offering price per unit Proposed maximum aggregate offering price Amount of registration fee Common Stock, par value, \$.0001 per share 2,950,402 \$34.95 (2) \$103,116,550 (2) \$9,487 (3) 2,100 \$33.67 (4) \$70,707 (4) \$7
+Title of each class of securities to be registered (1) Amount to be registered Proposed maximum offering price per unit (2) Proposed maximum aggregate offering price (2) Amount of registration fee (3) Common Stock, par value, \$.0001 per share 2,950,402 \$34.95 \$103,116,550 \$9,487

-(1) Each share of common stock of Simon Property Group, Inc. is paired with a beneficial interest in 1/100th of a share of common stock of SPG Realty Consultants, Inc. The beneficial interests in shares of common stock of SPG Realty Consultants, Inc. held in trust are not transferable separately but only by and as part of a transfer of the shares of Simon Property Group, Inc. common stock with which they are paired.
+Each share of common stock of Simon Property Group, Inc. is paired with a beneficial interest in 1/100th of a share of common stock of SPG Realty Consultants, Inc. The beneficial interests in shares (1)of common stock of SPG Realty Consultants, Inc. held in trust are not transferable separately but only by and as part of a transfer of the shares of Simon Property Group, Inc. common stock with which they are paired

-(2) Represents average of high and low prices reported on the NYSE as of September 3, 2002.
+Represents average of high and low prices reported on the NYSE as of September 3, 2002, for purposes of calculating the amount of the registration fee pursuant to Rule 457(c) under the Securities Act (2)of 1933.